marcofabris92/distributed-oift/README.md

 All the authors are with the University of Padua, Italy

-\* M. Fabris is the algorithm and software development.
+\* M. Fabris is the algorithm and software developer.
 E-mail: marco.fabris.1@unipd.it

 Special thanks to John Hauser** for his assistance while using PRONTO.